kaisaka-dev/kaisaka-web/docs/home.md

 ## Repository Rules

- 1. `main` is reserved for any complete SPRINT code, refrain from pushing unless absolutely necessary or if `dev` is complete finishing.
+ 1. `main` is reserved for any complete SPRINT code, refrain from pushing unless absolutely necessary, changing docs, or if `dev` is complete finishing.
  2. `dev` is reserved for any ongoing SPRINT code, create a new branch to develop a new feature.
  3. `production` is reserved for any released hosted code on vercel or any platform we're hosting.
 Ideally, it should rebase come directly from `main`.